AMVCHome/JH-Getting-and-Cleaning-Data/CookBook.md

 # Getting and cleaning data

-- If the data is not already available in the `ProjectData` directory, it is downloaded from UCI repository.
+- If input data is not already available in the `ProjectData` directory, it will be downloaded from UCI repository.
 - The first step of the preprocessing is to merge the training and test sets.
 Two sets combined, there are 10,299 instances where each instance contains 561 features (560 measurements and subject identifier).
-- Then mean and standard deviation features are extracted for further processing.
+- Next, mean and standard deviation features are extracted for further processing.
 Out of 560 measurement features, 33 mean and 33 standard deviations features are extracted.
 - Next, the activity labels are replaced with descriptive activity names, defined in `activity_labels.txt` by joining.
-- The final step creates a tidy data set with the average of each variable for each activity and each subject.
+- Finally, it creates a tidy data set with the average of each variable for each activity and each subject.
 - The tidy data set is exported to `UCI_HAR_tidy.txt' and 'UCI_HAR_tidy.csv` where the first row is the header containing the names for each column.